-X Y Camera Offset (cartesian) [mm] #COF
+Camera Offset (X Y Angle) [mm] #COF

-This offset is used solely for a mounted camera, to allow a camera being mounted together with a surface sensor.
-The offset is the distance of the camera relative to the tool.
-The tool being the origin.
+This offset is used for a camera to allow a camera being mounted together with a tool-head and surface sensor.
+The offset is the distance of the camera relative to the tool (origin).
+Additionally, the rotation angle of the camera can be set in multiples of 90 degree.

-Example: #COF 60.0 5.0
+Example: #COF 60.0 5.0 0